iosifsp/Getting-and-Cleaning-Data-Course-Project/codebook.md

 # Instruction list

-Step1 -> Get the names of all raw dataset variables Step2 -> Read the trainActivity and create a vector from the y_train.txt file Step3 -> Read the trainsubjects from and create a vector from the subject_train.txt file Step4 -> read the Train Data Frame from X_train.txt file
+Step1 -> Get the names of all raw dataset variables/n Step2 -> Read the trainActivity and create a vector from the y_train.txt file Step3 -> Read the trainsubjects from and create a vector from the subject_train.txt file Step4 -> read the Train Data Frame from X_train.txt file